RISKS & SIDE EFFECTS

-- are pregnant or planning to become pregnant.
+- are pregnant or plan to become pregnant.
 It is not known if BREO may harm your unborn baby.

 - are breastfeeding.
-It is not known if the medicines in BREO pass into your milk and if they can harm your baby.
+It is not known if the medicines in BREO pass into your breast milk and if they can harm your baby.

 How should I use BREO ELLIPTA?

 Read the step-by-step instructions for using BREO at the end of the Medication Guide.

 Use 1 inhalation of BREO 1 time each day.
 Use BREO at the same time each day.

 - If you miss a dose of BREO, take it as soon as you remember.
 Do not take more than 1 inhalation per day.
 Take your next dose at your usual time.
 Do not take 2 doses at one time.